Catherine David (writer)

 Catherine Gradwohl (2 December 1949 – 2 January 2023), better known as Catherine David, was a Franco-American novelist, essayist and literary critic.

 Life and career

+Catherine David is of Jewish Alsatian descent on her father's side and American Catholic on her mother's side.

-After her secondary studies, Catherine David spent one year at the Swarthmore College in Pennsylvania.
-Graduated from Institut d'études politiques de Paris, she also holds a degree in history from the Pantheon-Sorbonne University.
+After her secondary studies, David spent one year at the Swarthmore College in Pennsylvania.
+Graduated from Sciences Po, she also holds a degree in history from the Pantheon-Sorbonne University.

 With philosopher Jean-Paul Enthoven, she had a son, Raphaël, agrégé in philosophy and audiovisual chronicler.

 After she worked with several publishing houses (Gallimard, Jean-Jacques Pauvert), she turned to literary criticism and journalism at the Nouvel Observateur in the cultural field – literature, history, philosophy, psychoanalysis, human sciences, history of sciences, prehistory, astrophysics.

 In 1984, she won the Prix Contrepoint for her first novel, L'Océan miniature.

-David died on 2 January 2023, at the age of 73.
+David died in Paris on 2 January 2023, at the age of 73.